7 volunteers in grey t-shirts with volunteers on them in a circle with arms arounf each other looking down

 • The satisfaction of knowing that they are making a difference

 There is no one-size-fits-all answer to this question, as the best demographic for nonprofit volunteering will vary depending on the specific needs of the organization.
-However, some general demographic trends that may indicate a good fit for nonprofit volunteering include:
+However, these general demographic trends are certainly in the right direction of how to get volunteers that fit your nonprofit well:

 • Education: Volunteers with a higher level of education may be more likely to have the skills and experience that are needed for certain volunteer roles.
 For example, organizations that provide legal services may need volunteers with a law degree.